 Four Seasons Financial Education recently revealed their “2016 Employee Financial Wellness Survey.”
 It found that the group retirement plan, such as a 401(k) or 403(b) plan, was the most difficult employer benefit to understand.

-“This data tells us even more work and innovation are needed to help employees understand their employer retirement plans,” Travis Freeman, president of FSFE, said in a statment.
+“This data tells us even more work and innovation are needed to help employees understand their employer retirement plans,” Travis Freeman, president of FSFE, said in a statement.
 “It likely requires a team effort between the employer, plan advisor and financial wellness program.”

 In the survey, employees were also able to state they “fully understand all of their benefits.”
 The retirement plan was picked by 39 percent of employees, while 35 percent stated they fully understand their benefits.